Foods that boost hearing health: The power of vitamins

 The same foods that provide vitamin D also provide high sources of vitamin B12, such as mackerel, salmon and sardines.
 Additionally, red meat, milk, yogurt and Swiss cheese provide high amounts of the vitamin.
 The RDA for vitamin B12 vary for sexes and ages.

-While studies show vitamin deficiencies contribute to a variety of health problems, eating a balanced diet is still the best way to get the nutrients your body needs to function effectively.
+While studies show vitamin deficiencies contribute to a variety of health problems, and lots of things besides diet affect hearing, eating a balanced diet is still the best way to get the nutrients your body needs to function effectively.
 Please consult with your family doctor before adding any vitamins or supplements to your diet.
 If you have any concerns about your hearing, contact a hearing care professional in your area.